kmlawson/china-revolutions-mo3337/seminars.md

 **Reading:**

 * SOURCES, 396-450 Ch 34-35 Communist Revolution, Communist Praxis
+    * Liu Shipei "Anarchist Revolution..."
+    * Mao "Report on an Investigation of the Hunan Peasant Movement"
+    * Mao "The Question of Land Redistribution"
+    * Mao "The Chinese Revolution and the Chinese Communist Party"
+    * Mao "The Mass Line"
+    * Mao "On New Democracy"
+    * Mao "The Dictatorship of the People's Democracy"
+    * Liu Shaoqi "How to Be A Good Communist"
+    * Mao "Rerport of the Propaganda Bureau of the Central Committee..."
+    * Liu Shaoqi "On Inner-Party Struggle"
+    * Mao "On Art and Literature"
+    * Ding Ling "Thoughts on March 8, 1942"
 * Read all but two of the following introductions to these works.
 Then choose one of them, based on what you found interesting, and read a bit more in depth (1-3 chapters) in one of these texts and be ready to talk about it in class.
 Consider sharing your notes from your in depth reading on our collaborative notes document:
     * Zarrow, China in War and Revolution, 271-288, 295-303 (Ch 14, part of Ch 15)
     * Goodman, North China at War, 1-18 (Explaining Revolution)